Annie Easley: Personal life

-Annie Easley was born to Samuel Bird Easley and Mary Malvina Hoover in Birmingham, Alabama.
-She was raised by her mother and had a brother six years her senior.

-In 1954, Annie Easley married a man from the military.
-After her husband had been discharged from the military, the two of them moved to Cleveland, Ohio to be near his family.
+In 1954, Annie Easley married a man who was in the military.
+After her husband was discharged from the military, the two of them moved to Cleveland, Ohio to be near his family.

-She had the intention of continuing her studies in Cleveland, but unfortunately, the local university had ended its pharmacy program a short time before and no nearby alternative existed.

 After divorcing her husband, Easley returned to Birmingham.
 As part of the Jim Crow laws that maintained racial inequality, African Americans were required to pass a literacy test and pay a poll tax in order to vote, which was outlawed in 1964 in the Twenty-fourth Amendment.
 She remembered the test giver looking at her application and saying only, "You went to Xavier University.
 Two dollars."
-Subsequently, she helped other African-Americans prepare for the test.
+Subsequently, she helped other African Americans prepare for the test.

 Easley had always loved dressing up.
 She wore stockings and heels almost every day in college.
 Although there was no dress code in her work department, wearing pants as a woman during that time was still not normalized.
 However, she was one of the first to wear pants to work in the 1970s after talking to her supervisor about it.

 In her first three years after retiring from NASA, Easley focused on volunteer work, often telling people she put more miles on her car as a retiree than as a worker.
 She traveled the world, mostly to ski, and become an independent contractor in real estate.
 Although she no longer tutored, she expressed that she was always willing to talk to students at career days and similar events if asked.